Friday, 4 September 2015

 Perhaps the lawn mower is broken

-I’d do a bit more reading about the areas I’m going to visit.
-Though I knew a great deal about the history of Route 66, I knew very little about many of the small towns and areas I visited.
-Now, the object of my trip was to visit and explore as much as possible and to this end, I feel I partially met my objectives.
-I say partially because once in an area I quickly came to realize that there was much more to explore than I had thought there would be.
-Next time I’d narrow my scope and put more concentration on fewer places.
+Second: Planning, I’d do a bit more research on the areas I planned to visit.
+While I knew a lot about Route 66’s history, I knew far less about the small towns and hidden gems along the way.
+The trip was about exploration, and I feel like I partially achieved that goal—but once I arrived in an area, I quickly realized there was even more to discover than I had anticipated.
+Next time, I’d narrow my focus and dedicate more time to fewer places.

 Round Barn